-Typically when a soldier comes into treatment for moral injury he says, "I did something unforgivable and I want to tell you about it."
-For treating the problem a technique called, "adaptive disclosure" is used.
-It is a therapy technique in which the patient briefly discusses what caused his moral injury.
-The therapists found that when dealing with combat marines, many times the cause was when the marine figures out he or she has a love of the thrill of combat and killing.
-Then, he feels tremendous guilt for feeling that way.
-Billie Grimes- Watson, the female medic, described her guilt, "I have all this guilt inside and I want to let it out but I can't.
+Typically when a soldier comes into treatment for moral injury they say, "I did something unforgivable and I want to tell you about it."
+For treating the problem, a technique called "adaptive disclosure" is used.
+It is a therapy technique in which the patient briefly discusses what caused their moral injury.
+The therapists found that when dealing with combat marines, many times the cause was when the marine figures out they have a love of the thrill of combat and killing.
+Then, they feel tremendous guilt for feeling that way.
+Billie Grimes Watson, the female medic, described her guilt, "I have all this guilt inside and I want to let it out but I can't.
 I want to tell my husband and family what is going on, but I don't.
 I just put on a happy face until I'm alone."
 The medic was eventually put on disability for physical injuries and P.T.S.D.
 However, she went on to talk about the worse ailment, "But, moral injury is the one that really gets you.
-Its hard to find yourself again, because you're never going to be the same person.
+It's hard to find yourself again because you're never going to be the same person.
 I am trying to figure out how to forgive myself for everything I did over there, and it's hard to figure out.
 We are still having suicides by people who don't tell anyone why they are hurting inside.
 We are still at war."

 When soldiers go to therapy with moral injury, they think that they are to blame for everything.
 They say things like: